KaiErikNiermann/tech-interview-prep/materials/MATERIALS.md

 ## link summary

-Sure, here's a summary table of all the links provided at the bottom:

 | Category                | Resource                                             | Link                                                                          |
 |-------------------------|------------------------------------------------------|-------------------------------------------------------------------------------|
 | General Guide           | Guide Page                                           | [Guide Page](https://csdiscdocs.gitbook.io/vu-cs-amst-guide/cs-internships) |